JasonSpine/DropBatch/README.md

 # Drop Batch
 ![App Window](README_files/AppScreenshot.png)
 Drag and drop image files on app window.
 These files shall be processed.
 ### WARNING!
 Backup files, because they will be irreversibly modified!
+Use with caution!

 ## Features
 * process files and directories dropped on app window,